algorithmiaio/dev-center/_pages/algorithm-development/languages/rust.md

 Algorithmia makes a number of libraries available to make algorithm development easier.

-The full <a href="http://ruby-doc.org/core-2.2.0/">Ruby 2.2 language and standard library</a> is available for you to use in your algorithms.
+The full <a href="https://www.rust-lang.org/" target="_blank">Rust 1.15 language and standard library</a> is available for you to use in your algorithms.

-Furthermore, algorithms can call other algorithms and manage data on the Algorithmia platform via the <a href="{{ site.baseurl }}/clients/ruby/">Algorithmia Ruby Client</a>.
+Furthermore, algorithms can call other algorithms and manage data on the Algorithmia platform via the <a href="{{ site.baseurl }}/clients/rust/">Algorithmia Rust Client</a>.

 ## Create an Algorithm